 It’s not a matter of if, but when.

-Mark Liu Chairman of the Taiwan Semiconductor Manufacturing Company (TSMC), which produces 92% of the world’s advanced chip supply, says when that happens...
-“The most-advanced chip factory in the world would be rendered “not operable,” And that that a conflict would mean...
-“Destruction of the world based order”
+Mark Liu, chairman of the Taiwan Semiconductor Manufacturing Company (TSMC), which produces 92% of the world’s advanced chip supply, says when that happens...
+The world’s most advanced chip factory will be rendered “not operable”...
+And he says a conflict would mean...
+“Destruction of the world based order.”

-Look, taking over Taiwan is really the only way China can reach it’s sinister goals.
+Look, taking over Taiwan is really the only way China can reach its sinister goals.

 It will give them complete dominance over the world economy.